open-telemetry/opentelemetry.io/content/en/docs/zero-code/php.md

 ## Install SDK and instrumentation libraries

-Now that the extension is installed, you should install the OpenTelemetry SDK and one or more instrumentation libraries.
+Now that the extension is installed, install the OpenTelemetry SDK and one or more instrumentation libraries.

-Automatic Instrumentation is available for a number commonly used PHP libraries.
+Automatic instrumentation is available for a number commonly used PHP libraries.
 For the full list, see
 [instrumentation libraries on packagist](https://packagist.org/search/?query=open-telemetry&tags=instrumentation).